ostinelli/gin.io/tutorial.md

 > For the purpose of this tutorial we have omitted API authentication.
 We also assume that you have Gin and MySql properly installed.
 If not, follow the [install instructions](/docs/install.html) before proceeding.

+The code of this tutorial can be found in the Github repo [gin-demo](https://github.com/ostinelli/gin-demo).

 ###### Create application
 Let's create an application called `demo`: